pedram-mohajer/Negative-Shadow-Attack/Masterscript/README.txt

 # Project Configuration Guide

-This guide will help you set up the necessary configuration files and parameters for the project.
+This guide outlines the necessary steps for setting up the configuration files and running the project.

 ---

-## 1️⃣ CONFIG.TXT
+## 1. CONFIG.TXT

-Ensure the following paths are correctly set in your `CONFIG.TXT` file:
+Ensure that the following paths are correctly set in your `CONFIG.TXT` file:

 /path/to/data/folder
 /path/to/clrernet/dir